All Types Of Cricket Shots Explained – The Essential Guide!

 4. On Drive

-If a batter plays a shot showing the bat face towards the long-on region, it is called an on-drive.
-Generally, On-drive is played for full length and good length balls, which was on stumps line.
-We mostly see this on drive shot is played for picking singles towards long-on region when spinners are bowling.
+If a batter plays a shot showing the bat’s face towards the long-on region, it is called an on-drive.
+Generally, On-drive is played for full-length and good-length balls, which were on the line of the stumps.
+We mostly see this on drive shots that are played for picking singles towards the long-on region when spinners are bowling.
 And the batsman played this shot on his front foot.

 The extension for this on-drive is a lofted on-drive.
 Our hitting arc will automatically set in lofted on-drive whenever the ball is pitched in front of our feet, primarily in fuller length.
 Generally, on-drive is a go-to shot for all batsmen when they are in an aggressive mood.